oririnat/EventHorizon/README.md

 **EventHorizon** is a cloud-native, microservice-based intelligence platform for tracking and analyzing public GitHub events.
 Built with scalability and real-time processing in mind, EventHorizon leverages FastAPI, RabbitMQ, MariaDB, and Nginx to provide insightful, up-to-date information on GitHub activity.
 Users can view and analyze events, actor details, repository metrics, and more through a user-friendly Angular frontend.

+**Fun fact**:
-Don't forget that EventHorizon contains the creator name: **ori** :)
+EventHorizon contains the creator name: **ori** :)

 ---

 ## 📖 Introduction

-EventHorizon’s goal is to deliver real-time, actionable insights on GitHub events.
+EventHorizon’s goal is to deliver real-time GitHub events.
 The platform continuously fetches, processes, and displays data on GitHub activity, allowing users to search by actor name, repository name, or event type, and explore trending repositories.

 This system features a distributed microservices architecture:
 - **Event Fetcher Service**: Retrieves public events from GitHub.